Bongani-4/FarmGuardian-Android/README.md

 app/google-services.json: [file can be found from google firebase.
 After registering this app in your Firebase poject,firebase will generate a google-services.json file specifically configured for this app.],

-app/other-file.json and Api.properties file if there are still some challenges[create an API key and place it here (Api.properties)for the variable API_KEY] .
+app/Api.properties file if there are still some challenges[create an API key and place it here (Api.properties)for the variable API_KEY] .

 ALternatively use android studio to bypass login activities in which case you wont have your app data.